 Owning a home?
 Refinancing home equity is one of the most powerful leverage in real estate tools available.
 You can access up to 80% of your property’s value as cash, fueling everything from stock market investments to additional real estate deals.

 Picture this: A $1 million home yields $800,000 in tappable equity.
 Use it for down payments on rentals generating steady cash flow, or diversify into index funds for balanced growth.
-The magic lies in mortgage rates—the lowest in the market—often below 5% in favorable conditions.
+The magic lies in mortgage rates—including Residential Mortgage Financing—which offer some of the lowest in the market, often below 5% in favorable conditions.
 Plus, refinances count as installment loans, boosting your credit score over time.

 Interest-Only Mortgages: Low Payments, High Potential for Dividend Plays